-Then the exponential weight (dropping the $1/t$ factor) in \eqref{Qt} is the ``density" (w.r.t. the Lebesgue measure) of $\ell_t$ at zero.
+Then the exponential weight (modulo the $1/t$ factor) in \eqref{Qt} is the ``density" (w.r.t. the Lebesgue measure) of $\ell_t$ at zero.
 Note that $\ell_t$ is a measure which is supported on the random set

 of intersections of the paths $W^{\ssup 1}$ and $W^{\ssup 2}$ until time $t$.
-It is well-known that $S_t$ is non-empty, has measure zero and Hausdorff dimension one $\R^3$ (see \cite{DE00a}).
-Note that $\ell_t$ formally counts the intensity of these intersections of two paths until time $t$ and is called the {\it{intersection local time}} or the {\it{Brownian intersection measure}} of $W^{\ssup 1}$ and $W^{\ssup 2}$.
+It is well-known that $S_t$ is non-empty, has measure zero and Hausdorff dimension one in $\R^3$ (see \cite{DE00a}).
+Note that $\ell_t$ formally counts the intensity of intersections of the two paths until time $t$ and is called the {\it{intersection local time}} or the {\it{Brownian intersection measure}} of $W^{\ssup 1}$ and $W^{\ssup 2}$.

 We remark that both \eqref{Qt} and \eqref{ellt} are only formal expressions in $\R^3$.
 In one spatial dimension, these formulas can be made rigorous since the Brownian occupation measures of the motions have almost surely a Lebesgue density (the Brownian local time), which is jointly continuous in the space and the time variable, and $\ell_t$ can be defined as the measure with a density given by the pointwise product of the two occupation densities.
-However, in higher dimensions, occupation measures become singular and Brownian intersection measures are difficult to work with, as they fail to admit any rigorously justified expression.
-On a rigorous level, an intrinsic construction was carried out by Geman, Horowitz and Rosen (\cite{GHR84}) by defining $\ell_t$ as the projected local time of the {\it{confluent Brownian motion}} at zero.
+However, in higher dimensions, occupation measures become singular and Brownian intersection measures are difficult to work with.
+On a rigorous level, an implicit construction was carried out by Geman, Horowitz and Rosen (\cite{GHR84}) by defining $\ell_t$ as the projected local time of the {\it{confluent Brownian motion}} at zero.
 Furthermore, Le Gall \cite{LG86} identified $\ell_t$ as a renormalized limit of the Lebesgue measure supported on the intersection of the corresponding {\it{Wiener sausages}}.